 Retreats are an integral component to a Lasallian education and the promotion of the holistic development of our students as individuals created in the image of God.
 It is critical for our students to have an opportunity to gather with classmates while learning more about God, themselves, and others.
-Christian Brothers offers a comprehensive 4-year retreat program as well as an annual Parent-Teen Mini Retreat.
+Christian Brothers offers a comprehensive 4-year retreat program.